 Every single week I’ve been here I’ve been reminded of this fact and found a reason to cry about it.

-If you too find a weepy appreciation and want to do something in addition to coming to my party (which I know you want to do more than anything in the whole world), then check out this article about some really simple and effective ways you can make an impact: 10 Little and Big Things You Can Do (it’s a great article!)
+If you too find a weepy appreciation and want to do something in addition to coming to my party (go ahead and try to beat taters and hops), then check out this article about some really simple and effective ways you can make an impact: 10 Little and Big Things You Can Do (it’s a great article!)

 Hope the week treats you well, friends!
 Smile BIG, and stay green!